calvinwilliams/sqlaction/README.md

 # 1. overview

-sqlaction is a JDBC code auto-gen tool.
+sqlaction is a Database persistence layer tool based auto-gen JDBC code.

 # 2. A demo